Green pea

 Green peas are a nutritious complete protein containing nine essential amino acids.
 With an impressive nutritional profile and high amount of fibre, they're favoured for their sweet taste and immunity supporting benefits.

-Green peas are a nutritious complete protein containing nine essential amino acids.
-It is rich in fibre, potassium, copper, calcium, magnesium, phosphorus and vitamins C and E. The high concentration of vitamins, minerals, antioxidants, and phytonutrients in peas provides important health benefits that range from keeping your eyes healthy to protecting you against certain cancers.
+Green peas are rich in fibre, potassium, copper, calcium, magnesium, phosphorus and vitamins C and E. The high concentration of vitamins, minerals, antioxidants, and phytonutrients in peas provide important health benefits that range from keeping your eyes healthy to protecting you against certain cancers.

-Our green pea crops thrive in the rich, naturally fertilised, bioactive soil that is cultivated on our grower's 600-hectare farmland in and around the Canterbury plains in New Zealand.
-Our growers believe the best plant powders begin with the best farming practices.
+Our green pea crops thrive in the rich, bioactive soil that is cultivated on our grower's 600-hectare farmland in and around the Canterbury plains in New Zealand.
 The team know every aspect of the process and use the latest in thermodynamic engineered solutions to snap capture the plants at their optimum best.

 Benefits